yavats/hl1-scripts/README.md

 <details>
   <summary>📋Usage📋</summary>

-Switch to the gauss, hold crouch, go into the corner, uncrouch, aim at the edge of the cliff (not really precise).
+Switch to the gauss, hold crouch, go into the corner, uncrouch, aim at the corner of the cliff (not really precise).
 Try to be as fast as possible to avoid getting damage.
 Also it's *highly* recommended to have some armor so the helicopter shots don't change player's position much (good for consistency)
 - **Keypresses**: `2 12 12 12 12 12 12` (`2` and then `12` six times)
 - **Additional actions**: increase delay in the `sstdelay` alias if you don't have enough time to press the script keys